dessalines/essays/why_not_signal.md

 The fund is designated to: ["support open technologies and communities that increase free expression, circumvent censorship, and obstruct repressive surveillance as a way to promote human rights and open societies."](https://www.opentech.fund/about/values-principles/)

-One should question the commitment of a fund that dedicates itself to "obstructing surveillance", while being created by a government who runs the most expansive surveillance system in world history.
+One should question the commitment of a fund that dedicates itself to "obstructing surveillance", while being created by a government who runs the most **expansive surveillance system in world history**.
 And how the US might define the terms "human rights", and "open society" differently from those who know the US's history in those areas.

 Its a clear case of US government funding projects with the goal of either co-opting them, as in Signal's case, or absorbing them entirely; in essence, subverting the goals of privacy advocates and developers, by offering them the funding that no one else will provide: as long as they play ball with US interests.